stgm/scientific-programming-1/info/syllabus.md

 - you have worked through one case study per each of the four modules
 - you have submitted a fully working solution for each problem in those case studies

 Finally, you must pass the final exam.
-There are two opportunies for semester 1, which have been planned on:
+There are two opportunities for semester 1, which have been planned on:

 - October
 - December

 ## Feedback

 Programming is like writing.
 You can gradually learn to write programs that are more beautiful, functional, short, elegant or simple.
-To learn this, you'll need some feedback.
-It is up to you to get this feedback.
+To learn this, you'll need some feedback, and it's mostly up to you to get it.
 You can show your programs in class to fellow students or your teacher; you can post a fragment of your code on Stack Overflow and ask for advice on improving; or you can send the staff an e-mail and we'll have a look (this might take a while though!).

 ## Books